TakundaKatsidzira/TakundaKatsidzira/explorer/README.md

   -f	Search for file
   -d	Search for directory
 # (Algorithms: DFS/BFS, String Matching) The search traverses the tree (DFS or BFS) and uses string matching to find nodes with matching names.

+📜 Command Recall
+Command	Description
+rc	Recall a previous command from history
+  -n <number>	Recall the nth previous command (e.g., rc -3 recalls the third most recent command)
+# (OOP: Encapsulation) The command history is managed internally by the explorer class, not exposed directly to users.
+The recall logic is encapsulated in a method that safely accesses the command history.
+# (Data Structures: List/Array) The command history is stored as a list or array, allowing indexed access to previous commands.
+# (Algorithms: Indexing, Bounds Checking) The recall method uses negative indexing to fetch the nth previous command, with bounds checking to prevent errors.

 ❌ Exit
 Command	Description